 ERDC was initiated in 2008 to stimulate collaborations in the field of inherited retinal diseases (IRDs).
 IRDs show unprecedented clinical and genetic heterogeneity and have an overall frequency of approximately 1 in 3,000 individuals.
 The most frequently mutated IRD-associated gene, ABCA4, is mutated in ~1 in 10,000 individuals, but most IRD-associated genes are the cause of retinal disease in less than 1 in 100,000 persons.
 More than 261 genetic subtypes have been identified.

 ERDC members meet twice a year to exchange genetic and clinical data of persons with IRDs.
 This collaboration has resulted in many joint papers to date.

-A Marie Curie Initial Training Network entitled EyeTN was set up by seven groups from ERDC and seven industrial partners.
+A Marie Curie Initial Training Network entitled ‘EyeTN-Beyond the Genome; Training the Next Generation of Ophthalmic Researchers’ took place from 2013 – 2017 and involved seven groups from ERDC as well as seven industrial partners.

 A new Marie-Sklodowska Curie Innovative Training Network entitled ‘StartT - Training researchers to Diagnose, Understand and Treat Stargardt Disease, a Frequent Inherited Blinding Disorder’ started on 1 October 2018 (https://www.startn.eu/).
 It involves eight academic groups, six of which are ERDC partners, as well as four companies and two patient organizations.

 Susanne Roosing, PhD (Coordinator)